InZan123/Nizubot-Lua/README.md

 To install the Discordia fork, run the following commands:
 ```
-lit install SinisterRectus/discordia #This is to install all dependencies of Discordia.
+lit install SinisterRectus/discordia #This is to get all dependencies of Discordia.
 ```
 Now you need to remove discordia from the deps folder to then install the fork.
 (Keep all the other stuff in the deps folder)
 ```